Ethnic groups of Argentina: Mocoví

-Beginning with Spanish missionary efforts, there have been many attempts to create a writing system for Aymara.
-The colonial sources employed a variety of writing systems heavily influenced by Spanish, the most widespread one being that of Bertonio.

 Querandí

 According to the 2010 census there are 3,658 self-identified Querandí in Argentina.

 Mbayá

 According to the 2010 census there are 7,379 self-identified Mbayá in Argentina.

-Rankülche
+Ranquel

 The Ranquel or Rankülche are an indigenous tribe from the northern part of La Pampa Province, Argentina, in South America.

 According to the 2010 census there are 14,860 self-identified Ranquel in Argentina.